tiagovale/design-patterns/README.md

 # Design Patterns

-This is about desing patterns using Java.
+This is about design patterns using Java.
 The idea is to have a collection of the uses of each pattern and try to learn how to implement them.

-So if you are learning design patterns with Java feel free to fork this repo.
+So if you are new to this topic and want learning design patterns with Java feel free to fork this repo.